ecklf/react-native-heroicons/README.md

 export default App;
 ```

-or by including the entire icon pack
+or include the entire icon pack:

 ```tsx
 import React from "react";